-- (e) agreeing to the obligation to refrain from an act, or to tolerate an act or a situation, or to do an act; and" - 29.
+- (e) agreeing to the obligation to refrain from an act, or to tolerate an act or a situation, or to do on act; and" - 61.
 It is submitted that the Ld.
-AAR has clearly misinterpreted the above clause to allege that any act of tolerating would fall under the ambit of the said clause or the Appellant is doing an act for the customer.
-The correct interpretation of the law would be to read the above said clause as under: - (i) agreeing to the obligation to refrain from an act; - (ii) agreeing to the obligation to tolerate an act or situation; - (iii) agreeing to the obligation to do an act. - 30.
+AAR has misinterpreted the above clause to allege that any act of tolerating would fall under the ambit of the said clause.
+The correct interpretation of the law would be to read the above said clause as under: - (i) agreeing to the obligation to refrain from an act; - (ii) agreeing to the obligation to tolerate an act or situation;

+- (iii) agreeing to the obligation to do an act. - 62.
 It is submitted that the expression "agreeing to the obligation" is a prefix to all the three entries, viz. 'to refrain from an act', 'to tolerate an act or a situation', and 'to do an act'.
 Therefore, to attract the above said clause, there must be an agreement to the obligation in respect of any of the three entries.
-In other words, the act of tolerance requires the wilful agreement of certain situations wherein the party agrees to suffer or restrain from doing something for some pre-fixed consideration. - 31.
+In other words, the act of tolerance requires the wilful agreement of certain situations wherein the party agrees to suffer or restrain from doing something for some pre-fixed consideration. - 63.
 In the present case, there is no agreement between the Appellant and the borrower to tolerate the default committed by the borrowers.
 The only agreement between the Appellant and the borrower is in respect of agreement for loan, for which consideration is payable by the borrower in the form of interest.
-The bounce charges

-- are payable by the borrower, only upon the breach of such contract, and therefore, such payment does not constitute a second contract. - 32.
+The penal interest is payable by the borrower, only upon the breach of such contract, and therefore, such payment does not constitute a second contract. - 64.
 However, the Ld.
-AAR has erroneously recorded various findings in the impugned AAR order that the loan agreements entered into by the Appellant with the customers provide that in case of any breach as mentioned in agreement, the Appellant would tolerate the same subject to receipt of consideration in the form of bounce charges in return. - 33.
+AAR has erroneously recorded various findings in the impugned AAR order that the loan agreements entered into by the Appellant with the customers provide that in case of any breach as mentioned in agreement, the Appellant would tolerate the same subject to receipt of consideration in the form of penal interest in return. - 65.
 The above findings of the Ld.
-AAR are completely erroneous, in as much as none of the clauses in the loan agreements entered into by the Appellant with the customers provide that in case of any breach, the Appellant would tolerate the same subject to receipt of consideration in the form of bounce charges in return.
-As submitted above, the bounce charges are only in the nature of liquidated damages or penalty payable by the borrowers for the breach of the terms of the loan agreement.
-Such bounce charges do not amount to consideration for any supply. - 34.
-It is further submitted that the above said clause 5(e) of Schedule II uses the word 'obligation', therefore, it is important to understand its meaning to give correct interpretation to the entry.
-The said term has not been defined in the GST laws, or the Notifications issued thereunder, therefore, reference is being made to the meaning given to it in other Statutes, and its dictionary meaning, as under: - Section 2(a) of the Specific Relief Act, 1963:
+AAR are completely erroneous, in as much as none of the clauses in the loan agreements entered into by the Appellant with the customers provide that in case of any breach, the Appellant would tolerate the same subject to receipt of consideration in the form of penal interest in return.
+As submitted in the ground above, the penal interest is only in the nature of liquidated damages or penalty payable by the borrowers for the breach of the terms of the loan agreement.
+Such penal interest does not amount to consideration for any supply. - 66.
+It is further submitted that the above said clause 5(e) of Schedule II uses the word 'obligation'.
+Therefore, it is important to understand the meaning of the said term to give correct interpretation to the entry.
+The said term has not been defined in the GST law, therefore, reference is being made to the meaning given to it in other Statutes, and its dictionary meaning, as under:

+Section 2(a) of the Specific Relief Act, 1963: